Tlloyd072/CMPG-323-Overview-30730333/README.md

 ## Project 1 (Agile & Scrum)
   [CMPG 323 Overview 30730333](https://github.com/Tlloyd072/CMPG-323-Overview-30730333.git) repo stores the entire project.
 It is the foundation of all the projects to be built.
-In here is where the initital planning starts and the breeak down of tasks per project and their respective due dates.
+In here is where the initital planning starts and the break down of tasks per project and their respective due dates.

 ## Project 2 (API Development)
   This repo, [CMPG 323 Project 2 30730333](https://github.com/Tlloyd072/CMPG-323-Project-2-30730333.git) will store the API development code and data base for project 2.
 A created CRUD RESTful API that will connect to a database storing IoT device data.
 The API should contain at least one get, post, patch and delete method per resource – aligning to the project's requirements.